slacgismo/solar-data-tools/sdt_dask/clients/README.md

   * `memory`: Amount of memory in GB each worker can have.
 It is recommended to keep the memory at 16 GB.
   * `**kwargs`: Additional arguments to authorize and configure the cluster.

+We recommend using Docker images to run SDT on cloud-based clusters.
+For more information on the Docker image we provide, see [the Docker README](./docker/README.md).

 Note: Requires aws cli, AWS credentials to be set in environment variables,